Social Security Knowledge Center.

 - If your spouse's benefit amount was higher than your own, you can continue to receive their full benefit amount, but you will no longer receive your own.

 - If your benefit amount was the higher of the two, you will continue to receive your benefit amount, but not your spouse's.

 If you are not yet receiving benefits:

 - It is not always in your best interest to file for a Social Security survivor's benefit, even if you are immediately eligible.
 A widow or widower's survivor benefit will continue to accumulate delayed retirement credits, so you may be able to receive substantially more by waiting to file until the time your deceased spouse would have reached age 70.

 - You can find more details on Social Security survivor benefits in the Widow/Widower section.

 When used properly, spousal benefit switching strategies can get you and your spouse additional lifetime income.
 The rules are outlined below.

 - If you apply for a spousal benefit before you reach Full Retirement Age, the Social security office automatically calculates which benefit would provide you with the most income - either a benefit based on your own record or one based on your spouse's record, and that is what you will get at that time.
-Once you reach Full Retirement Age, you can switch to your own benefit only if it would result in a higher monthly payment to you.

 - If you start off collecting your own benefit because you are not yet eligible for a spousal benefit (because your spouse is not yet 62 for example), and later you become eligible for a spousal benefit and the spousal benefit is higher, you can switch to the spousal benefit.